 Commitment is Key

-Men who weren’t fully committed to building a fraternity (or worse, were slack in attending their fraternity meetings) have tended to experience substantial difficulties both during the ninety days of Exodus and afterwards.
+Men who weren’t fully committed to building a fraternity (or worse, were slack in attending their fraternity meetings) have tended to experience substantial difficulties during Exodus spiritual exercises.
 Unfortunately, they too often return to the very things they desired to be freed from.
 This should come as no surprise.
-Men who act a certain way without fraternity before Exodus 90, can expect to act a similar way if they don’t commit to living fraternity during Exodus 90.
+Men who act a certain way without fraternity before Exodus can expect to act a similar way if they don’t commit to living fraternity during Exodus.
 The good news is that the solution is simple.
-Commit to living the life the Lord is calling all men to; commit to living fraternity.
+Commit to living the life the Lord is calling all men to—commit to living fraternity.

 "They devoted themselves to the teaching of the apostles and to the communal life, to the breaking of the bread and to the prayers."
 (Acts 2:42)

-Exodus Men who speak of the success they were able to experience during their ninety days in the wilderness consistently give abundant credit to the great fraternity they built along the way.
-Many Exodus Men speak long after their spiritual exercise about the success they are continuing to have together in Day 91.
-In addition, Exodus Men, who have set time aside for fraternity, regularly report how they have become a greater source of grace to their families.
+Exodus Men who speak of the success they were able to experience during their spiritual exercises consistently give abundant credit to the great fraternity they built along the way.
+The men who have set time aside for fraternity, regularly report how they have become a greater source of grace to their families.
 This should be no surprise.
 God values families.
 His roadmap to freedom is not made to hinder family or community life, but to bring greater grace to it.

 What will your fraternity be like?
 That will depend on how much you invest in it.
 This doesn’t mean you need to be the leader, but it does mean that you won’t just be “going along for the ride.”
 Do your part to make your fraternity a committed band of brothers.

 “The spirit indeed is willing, but the flesh is weak.”
 (Matthew 26:41)